Efficient Optimization of Dominant Set Clustering with Frank-Wolfe Algorithms: Experiments

 \subsection{Multi-Start Dominant Set Clustering}

-Finally, as a side study, we study a combination of multi-start dominant set clustering with the peeling off strategy.
-For this, we perform the following procedure. \begin{enumerate}[leftmargin =*] \item Sample a subset of objects, and use them to construct a number of starting points for the same similarity matrix. \item Run an optimization method for each starting point. \item Identify the nonoverlapping clusters from the solutions and remove (peel off) the corresponding objects from the similarity matrix. \item Repeat until no objects are left or a sufficient number of clusters have been found. \end{enumerate} This scenario can be potentially useful in particular when multiple processors can perform clustering in parallel.
+Finally, as a side study, we study a combination of multi-start Dominant Set Clustering with the peeling off strategy.
+For this, we perform the following procedure.
+1. Sample a subset of objects, and use them to construct a number of starting points for the same similarity matrix.
+2. Run an optimization method for each starting point.
+3. Identify the nonoverlapping clusters from the solutions and remove (peel off) the corresponding objects from the similarity matrix.
+4. Repeat until no objects are left or a sufficient number of clusters have been found.

+This scenario can be potentially useful in particular when multiple processors can perform clustering in parallel.
 However, if all the different starting points converge to the same cluster, then there would be no computational benefit.
 Thus, here we investigate such a possibility for our optimization framework.
 For this, we consider the number of passes through the entire data, where a pass is defined as one complete run of the aforementioned steps.
 After the solutions from a pass are computed, they are sorted based on the function value $f(\bx)$.
 The sorted solutions are then permuted in a decreasing order, and if the support of the current solution overlaps more than $10\%$ with the support of the other (previous) solutions, it is discarded.
 Each pass will therefore yield at least one new cluster.
 With $K$ the maximum number of clusters to extract, there will be at most $K$ passes.
 Thus in order for the method to be useful and effective, less than $K$ passes should be performed.

 Figure \ref{fig:ms1} shows the form of the datasets used in this study.
 Each cluster corresponds to a two dimensional Gaussian distribution with a fixed mean and an identity co-variance matrix (see Figure \ref{fig:ms1:normal1}).
 We fix $n=1000$ and $K=k=4$, and use the parameter $p$ to control the noise ratio.
 Set $n_1 = pn$ and $n_2 = n - n_1$.
 A dataset is then generated by sampling $n_1$ objects from a uniform distribution (background noise in Figure \ref{fig:ms1:noise1}), $0.1\cdot n_2$, $0.2\cdot n_2$, $0.3\cdot n_2$, and $0.4\cdot n_2$ objects from the respective Gaussians.